3ff3x0r/AI-Governance/README.md

 ##### **8. Digital Divide Implications**
 The digital divide—the gap between those with access to technology and those without—is widened by AI.
 Wealthier nations and individuals reap the benefits of cutting-edge tools, while underprivileged communities face barriers to access and adoption.

-AI also deepens inequalities in global innovation, with technological hegemony concentrated in the West.
-Developing nations risk becoming passive recipients of AI technologies that fail to address their specific needs or respect their cultural values.
+AI also deepens inequalities in global innovation, with technological hegemony concentrated in the few places, like San Francisco, New York, Beijing and London.
+Developing nations, like those in the Global South, risk becoming passive recipients of AI technologies that fail to address their specific needs or respect their cultural values.
 Bridging this divide requires deliberate policy measures to ensure equitable access and meaningful global participation in AI development.

 #### **C. Information Ecosystem Challenges**